-Kendall Lott, President of M Powered Strategies, has been a PMP for over a decade.
+Kendall Lott, President of M Powered Strategies, has been a PMP® for over a decade.
 He was President of the Washington DC Project Management Institute (PMIWDC) in 2015, where he was recognized for excellence in leadership for a large chapter.
 He also teaches a series of Project Management classes for the MPS Professional Apprenticeship for Consulting Excellence (PACE) program, and hosts monthly audio podcasts, “PM Point of View”, which are available for download on iTunes.
-According to Kendall, “The PMBOK [Project Management Book of Knowledge] offers hardcore practical tools and systems for real life consultants.
+According to Kendall, “The PMBOK [Guide to the Project Management Body of Knowledge – see note] offers hardcore practical tools and systems for real life consultants.
 But it’s not set in stone; it’s updated on a yearly basis.
 And swirling around that is a cadre of thinkers and professionals, writing books and blogs, delving deeply into the key areas of Project Management – Risk, Stakeholder Management, Scope, etc. They keep coming up with fascinating and radical new approaches.
 That’s the stuff I enjoy hashing out in my podcasts.”

 Lee, who has always had an interest in project management, learned about Project Management shortly after coming into the company as a PACE apprentice.
 “I asked about it during my coaching sessions and asked other colleagues about their experience with the PMP.
 That sparked my interest …” One thing she likes about Project Management is that, besides the tools, “it provides a common language across the consulting sphere with colleagues and clients.”

 According to Brian, “Project Management principles help me break down broad, ambitious initiatives that clients talk about into discrete milestones and objectives.
 This is key in translating ideas into action and eventually results.”